-If you have ordered the or X75OPT-ASL, X75OPT-DOLBY-1, X75OPT-NR, X75OPT-SNMP, or X75OPT-V2A software options separately, you will require a soft keycode.
-This unlock code, consisting of fourteen hexadecimal digits, will be provided when you purchase the option.
+If you have ordered the X75OPT-ASL, X75OPT-DOLBY-1, X75OPT-DOLBY-2, X75OPT-NR, X75OPT-SNMP, or X75OPT-V2A software options separately, you will require a soft keycode.
+(Dolby-1 and Dolby-2 options consist of a hardware plug-in with software key license.)

+The software license is an unlock code, consisting of fourteen hexadecimal digits, will be provided when you purchase the option.
 Once you install the option, use a control panel or the web client server software to install the code.

-Using the control panel or web server application, follow this thread to install the unlock code: System Config>Setup>License Key.
+Using the control panel or web server application, follow this thread to install the unlock code: System Config > Setup > License Key.

-Operating the X75OPT-AS-16 /8-L Audio Limiters
+Operating the X75OPT-AS-32 /16 /8-L Audio Limiters

-Audio limiters are available on both the 16-channel and 8-channel versions of the X75OPT-AS-16 /8 audio synchronizers.
+Audio limiters are available for the 32-, 16-, and 8-channel versions of the X75OPT-AS-32/16/8 audio synchronizers.
 The audio limiters have the following available options: